How universities can cope with the rise of tools such as ChatGPT.

 Overall, the preventative approach appears to be a zero-sum game with the sector likely to be chasing technological advances and developing ever more complex policies for students to follow and staff to execute.
 Prior studies of exam cheating show that institutions need to have a clear and definitive approach to communicating misconduct policies to students for them to act as an effective deterrent (Henderson et al., 2022).

-An alternative would be the return to high stakes final assessments taken in person under timed conditions.
-Whilst this form of assessment has its place, I cannot help but think that this would be a retrograde step, which is why I am suggesting a pragmatic approach.
+Some call for a return to high stakes final assessments taken in person under timed conditions and wider spread adoption of viva-voce type assessments.
+Whilst these forms of assessment have their place, both have significant documented drawbacks and I cannot help but think that this would be a retrograde step, which is why I am suggesting a pragmatic approach.

 The pragmatic approach

-Rather than work against the inevitable spread of AI tools, there is an opportunity to work with such tools so that we understand their limitations.
-For example, we already know that AI has the capacity to reproduce bias in a way that students would not be expected to and students should be attuned to these shortcomings.
-How do we educate students on how to use AI in a responsible manner?
-One approach in a classroom setting could be to ask students to instruct a tool to respond to a topic and then critique its response.
+Rather than work against the inevitable spread of AI tools, there is an opportunity to work with such tools so that we understand both their capabilities and their limitations.
+They will be ubiquitous in the workplace that students graduate into.
+For example, we already know that AI has the capacity to reproduce bias in a way that students would not be expected to, and students should be attuned to these shortcomings.

 These developments offer an opportunity to review our pedagogies afresh, challenging norms that have persisted over time.
 AI is here to stay and will only increase its capabilities.
-It is incumbent on us as educators to teach students how to harness its strengths and also to recognise its shortcomings to prepare them for the contemporary workplace.
+It is incumbent on us as educators to teach students how to harness its strengths and to recognise and critique its shortcomings to prepare them for the contemporary workplace.
+Educators must also work with employers, professional bodies, students and key stakeholders to evolve approaches to assessment in professional qualifications so that early career professionals are equipped with the skills and capabilities to thrive in a changing business environment.

 References